nikolaynau/vue-map-ui/README.md

 ## Typescript

-If you use typescript, please add the type definitions fot `leaflet` library.
+If you use typescript, please add the type definitions for `leaflet` library.

 ```bash
 $ npm install -D @types/leaflet